sveltejs/kit/documentation/docs/03-loading.md

 `fetch` is equivalent to the native `fetch` web API, and can make credentialled requests.
 It can be used across both client and server contexts.

 > When `fetch` runs on the server, the resulting response will be serialized and inlined into the rendered HTML.
-This allows the subsequent client-side `load` to access identical data immediately without an additional network request.
+This allows the subsequent client-side `load` to access identical data immediately (keyed on URL) without an additional network request.
+> If you make multiple requests to the same URL with different parameters in the request body, you will need to adjust your request to use unique URL parameters to avoid deduplication.

 #### session